×

 In the case of psychogenic pain, your doctor will need to do a little digging to diagnose the issue and find a suitable treatment.
 Psychotherapy or antidepressants, or a combination, are possible approaches.

-With any type of pain, your doctor will need to develop a treatment plan based on the type and the severity of the pain.
-There are many options of treatment ranging from pain killers, surgical approaches, physical therapy, alternative practices like acupuncture or massage, and more.
+With any type of pain, your doctor will need to develop a treatment plan based on the type and severity of the pain.
+There are many options for treatment ranging from painkillers, surgical approaches, physical therapy, alternative practices like acupuncture or massage and more.

 Article Resources